A Critic's Meta-Review: 4/5

 When I was a kid, I did not read a whole lot.
-As a result, whenever people would ask me who my favorite author was, I would look at them real funny.
+As a result, whenever people would ask me who my favourite author was, I would look at them real funny like.

-“A favorite author?”
-I would think, and then sit back, dumbfounded, wishing I had been asked about my favorite episode of Foster’s Home For Imaginary Friends (even Seinfeld would have sufficed, as my mother was often fond of watching that show around us).
+“A favourite author?”
+I would think and then sit back, dumbfounded, wishing I had been asked about my favourite episode of Foster’s Home For Imaginary Friends (even Seinfeld would have sufficed, as my mother was often fond of watching that show around us).

 Then, just towards the end of middle school, I started reading.
 And you know what?
 I actually kind of liked it.
 In fact, I was enjoying my newfound literary explorations so much that I decided to enroll in an Honors English course for my freshman year of high school.

 If I had known our first assignment was going to be to read and annotate Homer’s Odyssey, I would have maybe thought my decision over a bit more.
 But I did not let any of that get me down.